What is valacyclovir hydrochloride?

 - If you are allergic to valacyclovir hydrochloride or any other medicines.

-- About any medical conditions you have or have had, for example, kidney or nervous system problems.
+- About any medical conditions you have or have had, particularly bone marrow or transplant or kidney problems, including if you receive dialysis.

 - If you are pregnant or plan to become pregnant.
-Whether valacyclovir hydrochloride can harm an unborn baby is unknown.
-Talk to your health care provider about possible risks with taking valacyclovir hydrochloride when pregnant.
+Talk to your health care provider about the risks and benefits of taking valacyclovir hydrochloride during pregnancy.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Valacyclovir hydrochloride may affect the way other medicines or products work, and other medicines or products may affect how valacyclovir hydrochloride works.
 Ask your health care provider if there are interactions between valacyclovir hydrochloride and the other medicines you take.